-1/ Friction between Owen and City Manager Alberg flared openly in early 1972, when charges surfaced that the Police Department's property room was mismanaged.
+1/ Priction between Owen and City Manager Alberg flared openly in early 1972, when charges surfaced that the Police Department's property room was mismanaged.
 The City Manager initiated a full internal investigation.

 In early April, the City Auditor reported that the records in the property room were so sparse that he could not conduct an audit.
 The City Counselor also reported that "there was no evidence of any criminal acts, or violation of any state law or municipal ordinances, in the administration of the property room."
-560 F.2d 925, 928 (CA8 1977).
+560 F.2d 925, 928 (CAS 1977).
 In a telephone call on April 10, the City Manager asked Owen to resign and offered him another position in the Department.
 The two met on the following day.
-Alberg expressed his unhappiness over the property room situation and again requested that
+Alberg expressed his the would be fired.

 Owen step down.
-When Owen refused, the City Manager responded that he would be fired.
+When Owen refused, the City Manager responded that

 On April 13, the City Manager asked Lieutenant Cook of the Police Department if he would be willing to take over as Chief.

 Alberg also released the following statement to the public: